 Rezia Loppio is an Italian entrepreneur with a big passion for cycling.
 He doesn’t only enjoy the classic weekend ride or the hard high-intensity training session — he loves going long, crazy long.

-Last year, the 43-year-old from Rome took part in several sportive and in his first ultra cycling race, the Race Across Italy.
+Last year, the 43-year-old from Rome took part in several sportives and in his first ultra cycling race: the Race Across Italy.
 You may be familiar with the format by now: from A to B in the quickest time, although the road to get from one point to the other is not short.
 In 2018, to be precise, the RAI (also the acronym for Italy’s state-owned television) was conceived as a big loop from and to Silvi Marina, a small sea resort in the region of Abruzzo.

 The race snaked from the Adriatic coasts all the way to the Tyrrhenian sea for a coast to coast Made in Italy of 750 km (480 miles) and 10,000 metres (32,000ft) of elevation gain.
 Not exactly a walk in the park.

-In his first ultra cycling event, Rezia Loppo finished in the top 20 and took one of the slots available for the Race Across American —makingthe RAI one of the world’s qualifiers for the big American crossing.
+In his first ultra cycling event, Rezia Loppo finished in the top 20 and took one of the slots available for the Race Across American — making the RAI one of the world’s qualifiers for the big American crossing.
 Lucky result?
 Nope.
 Random?
 Not that either.
 Good performances never are.

-“The Ultra cycling races are races where the fat max power and the functional strength for cycling long are fundamental,” says Orsini.
+Coach Orsini: “The Ultra cycling races are races where the fat max power and the functional strength for cycling long events are fundamental,” says Orsini.
 “INSCYD helped him to improve his maximum fat power and also helped him to plan the correct nutritional strategy by reducing the impact of his glycolytic power (VLaMax).”